halo_sdk_flutter_plugin 1.0.2

 Create a Flutter app or integrate it into your current application.

-Ensure that Android and IOs platforms are added, they are currently the only supported platforms.
+Ensure that Android is added, is currently the only supported platform.

 #using flutter